OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 - Ship new features in LTS patches
 - Ship breaking changes in LTS patches

-### Can we move between the slow and fast lanes?
+### Can we move between the slow and fast lanes? {#switching-lanes}

-Yes, in a controlled fashion.
+Yes, you can switch lanes in a controlled fashion.
 "Accelerating" to a fast lane release will result in you running a higher version of Octopus Server - it's just a normal upgrade.
 If you would like to "decelerate" back to the slow lane releases with long-term support, just wait until the next LTS release is shipped and upgrade to that.

 ### Will you change your versioning strategy?